 The contest is open to K–5 students.
 Participation is limited to Gilder Lehrman Affiliate and Flagship School students.
 If your school hasn’t become an Affiliate yet, visit the Affiliate School Program page and join now.

-- Entries may be submitted to our website by using the online form and attaching the essay as a PDF or Word document, emailed to firstname.lastname@example.org, or burned to a CD and mailed to Courtney Roy’s attention at the Gilder Lehrman Institute, 19 West 44th Street, Ste.
-500, New York, NY 10036.
+- Entries may be submitted to our website by using the online form and attaching your entry as directed on the page, or by emailing firstname.lastname@example.org with the entry and cover sheet, which can be found in the contest forms above.
 Hard copies are not accepted and will not be reviewed.

 - Entries should be free of any grade markings, notes, or corrections.